gokulmInfy/m2x-launchpad-energia/README.md

 LaunchPadWifiUpdateLocation
 -----------------

 This one sends location data to M2X server.
-Idealy a GPS device should be used here to read the cordinates, but for simplicity, we just use pre-set values here to show how to use the API.
+Ideally, a GPS device should be used here to read the cordinates, but for simplicity, we just use pre-set values here to show how to use the API.

 LaunchPadWifiReadLocation
 ---------------

-This one reads location data of a device from M2X server, and prints them to Serial interfact.
+This one reads location data of a device from M2X server, and prints them to Serial interface.
 You can check the output in the `Serial Monitor` of the Energia IDE.

 LaunchPadWifiDelete
 ---------